Risky Business

 Meet Joel Goodson, an industrious, college-bound 17-year-old and a responsible, trustworthy son.
 However, when his parents go away and leave him home alone in the wealthy Chicago suburbs with the Porsche at his disposal he quickly decides he has been good for too long and it is time to enjoy himself.
 After an unfortunate incident with the Porsche Joel must raise some cash, in a risky way.

-Despite its modest budget of $6.2M, Risky Business became a massive hit, earning $63.5M worldwide—a remarkable 925% return.
-The film's distinctive approach engaged audiences, illustrating how strong storytelling can transcend budget limitations.
+Despite its modest budget of $6.2M, Risky Business became a box office phenomenon, earning $63.5M worldwide—a remarkable 925% return.
+The film's bold vision engaged audiences, proving that strong storytelling can transcend budget limitations.

 Plot Structure